Additional cooling for offices, industrial processes or data centers. Cold local heating for neighborhoods

-Investing in an ice storage tank to increase the cooling capacity of existing refrigeration equipment is particularly economical when the following conditions are met
+These conditions make investing in an ice storage system to expand the cooling capacity of existing refrigeration technology particularly economical:

 - Large differences in the daily load profile of cooling demand